To that end, I present to you a short descriptive narrative about how the saliva collection process works.

 The final lab step in the process is genotyping, where DNA is isolated from the saliva.
 Occasionally, the saliva does not contain sufficient human DNA.
 This could be due to the consumer drinking or eating just prior to taking the test, the DNA being damaged in transit, or the consumer not providing human saliva (urine, blood, pet saliva, feces, or plain water are examples of the types of fluid sometimes found in these kits).
 Or it may simply be that the consumer’s saliva does not contain as many white blood cells as necessary.

 At this point the test provider has what they need to interpret and report.
 The report is carefully presented to the consumer to minimize confusion over what the results may mean.
 Because of the lack of understanding around genetics in the general population, these at-home tests can often be misunderstood.
 For any genetic health risk, pharmacogenetic or carrier status reports, the FDA requires extensive user comprehension testing to ensure that the customer (who may be using the report in a medical/health context outside of the supervision of a doctor) understands what is reported.

 Paid to Watch People Spit

-The method is where the madness lies - that is, if you think watching people spit all day long is madness (and I wouldn’t disagree with you if you did).
-But this method is important to ensure that customers of organizations who are engaged in collecting saliva for genetic test purposes do it as accurately as possible.
+The method is where the madness lies – that is, if you think watching people spit all day long is madness (and I wouldn’t disagree with you if you did).
+But this method is important to ensure that customers of organizations who are engaged in collecting saliva for personal genetic tests do it as accurately as possible.